 I am the author of three middle-grade children's books, and I blog on the side.
 My favorite topics are movies, writing, and pop culture.

-Going to RedBox isn’t the same, and paying for videos On Demand is like Pay Per View on steroids.
+Going to RedBox or streaming movies at home just isn't the same.
 Going to the video store felt like going out without actually going out.
 They were usually connected to grocery stores so you could pick up your snacks too, and maybe even a frozen pizza and a two-liter bottle of Surge while you were at it.
-And you respected the hunt and the fact that the latest new release might not be available when you get there.
-But life is a compromise, and video stores reflected that perfectly.

 This is how you would talk to your friends after school.